-Nearby, the villages in the valley and the three car-free resorts up on the alpine pastures radiate a special charm with their traditional houses, typical of Valais, their wooden chalets and atmospheric hotels.
+Nearby, the villages in the valley and the three car-free resorts up on the alpine pastures exude their own special charm with their traditional houses, typical of Valais, their wooden chalets and delightful hotels.
 The three resorts of Fiescheralp, Bettmeralp and Riederalp bask in the sunshine, midway between the valley and the sky.
-Six cable cars carry visitors from the Rhône valley up to an altitude of about 2,000 m to access these resorts and the idyllic hiking trails of the Aletsch region.
+Six cable cars carry visitors from the Rhône valley up to an altitude of about 2,000 m to access these resorts and the idyllic hiking trails the Aletsch region offers.
 Other chairlifts and cable cars carry guests higher still, to panoramic vantage points such as the Eggishorn (2,927m), which offers one of the finest views of the Aletsch and Fiesch glaciers.

-A family paradise, this resort has been awarded the Family Destination label by the Swiss Tourism Federation.
+This resort is a family paradise which has been awarded the Family Destination label by the Swiss Tourism Federation.

 This destination is a perfect place for